 Later that day I went shopping with my daughter, and several people stopped to compliment the jewel and inquire about it.
 When I explained it originally belonged to my Grandmother, faces lit up and family history conversations started to flow.
 All from one little thing…

 Your challenge this week: Look at what you have with fresh eyes, and share your family history with the world in little ways!

 A letter written to his infant daughter by an American soldier during World War II finally reached her–69 years later.
 She never knew him.
 He died in Italy in 1944.

 A television station in Charleston, SC recently reported a woman’s reunion with this letter along with 16 other letters written to her mother, her father’s Purple Heart and Bronze Star medal and other personal effects.
-They’d been found years before in someone else’s attic, but it took this long for that person to locate his daughter, Peggy.
+They’d been found years before in someone else’s attic, but it took can i buy medication online this long for that person to locate his daughter, Peggy.